risc0/risc0-ethereum/examples/message-passing/README.md

 # Cross-Domain Messaging with Steel
 In order for Smart contracts on L1 to interact with smart contracts on L2, Optimism is using a process called "bridging".
 For more information on Optimism's bridging process, refer to their [documentation](https://docs.optimism.io/builders/app-developers/bridging/messaging).

-This examples showcases an alternative using the Steel library to do secure and efficient OP-compatible message passing.
+This example showcases an alternative using the Steel library to do secure and efficient OP-compatible message passing.

 ## Key Steps
 1. **Send Message from L1:**<br>